coder/docs/workspaces/applications.md

 ## Application specification file

-In order to specify custom applications, add a configuration file at path `/coder/apps/config.yaml` to your image.
+To define custom applications, add a configuration file at `/coder/apps/config.yaml` to your image.

 The config file specifies the parameters Coder requires in order to